Haneki56/DawnPiece/Islands/Onigashima.md

 # Onigashima Island Guide

-Once the Wano Kuni Main Questline is complete, speak to Speak to Nami (ONG) or the Teleporter to warp to Whole Cake Island and begin questing!
+Once the Wano Kuni Main Questline is complete, speak to Speak to Denjiro (WK) or the Teleporter to warp to Onigashima and begin questing!

 ### Main Quest